 Essentially, the longer concrete has to cool the better (except in extreme cold temperatures).
 As it cools, the mixture crystallizes and takes form.
 Thus, hot temperatures can lessen cooling time, preventing concrete from reaching its maximum strength.
 It’s not just hot temperatures either.
 High winds and high humidity can also contribute to unwanted rapid cooling.

 So, going back to moisture control…

 The professionals handling the concreting must ensure the concrete is staying moist throughout the process.

-There are a number of tricks and tweaks that can be attempted while laying concrete in hot weather.
-Most prominently:
+There are a number of tips and tricks that can be attempted while laying concrete in hot weather.
+Most commonly:

 If all of the above seems a little too complicated, perhaps you should rely on a professional concrete company.
 Big D Ready Mix will provide expert services, including the proper laying of concrete in hot Dallas, TX temperatures.
 Give us a call at (972) 737-7976 and visit our website—www.bigdreadymix.com—to learn more about our services.
 Lastly, please visit our blog for additional input on concrete preparation and execution.

 Looking for the best ready mix concrete supplier in Dallas, TX?

 Big D Ready Mix Concrete offers you high-quality concrete products and exellent service!